rajannpatel/ubuntupbx/README.md

         gcloud compute ssh pbx --zone $ZONE --command "tail -f /var/log/cloud-init-output.log"

 14. First time gcloud CLI users will be prompted for a passphrase twice.
-This password can be left blank, press **Enter** twice to proceed:
+This password can be left blank, press <kbd>Enter</kbd> twice to proceed:

     > ```text
     > WARNING: The private SSH key file for gcloud does not exist.